 Whatever the season, there’s bound to be good fishing somewhere in Oregon.
 Spring Chinook, summer bass, fall trout and winter steelhead – just some of the choices you’ll face.

 Spring marks the beginning of better conditions for both fish and anglers.
 Water temperatures – and sometimes the weather – begin to warm up and fish get on the move.
-Trout are ready for stocking, bass are ready for spawning, and salmon are ready to return home.
+Hungry trout are cruising, bass are preparing to spawn, and spring-run salmon are returning home.

 Spring trout fishing can be some of the best fishing of the year.
 By March, trout stocking is well underway in lakes and reservoirs throughout the state.
 Fishing also can be excellent for holdover fish – trout stocked the previous year that have overwintered, and gotten big and hungry.
 In rivers and streams, insect hatches will be more prolific, also inspiring trout to be more active and likely to bite.